SQE FAQs

 Do you offer a Master's with the SQE?

 Yes, for law graduates we offer the LLM SQE 1&2 which prepares students for both parts of the external SQE assessments for the first two terms, followed by additional learning and skills in specialist practice areas.
-The Master’s option for non law graduates is our LLM Law Conversion with SQE1, following which candidates can progress to our sort SQE2 Preparation Course.
+The Master’s option for non law graduates is our LLM Law Conversion with SQE1, following which candidates can progress to our SQE2 Preparation Course.

 I'm a first/second year law student, what steps do I need to be taking now?